VincentVTran/Ball-Simulator/README.md

 **Introduction** <br/>
 This is my first attempt for implementing a neural network into objects.
 The objective is to develop a mechanism for the subject, the blue circle, to avoid walls.
-Maven Project Manager was used to implement DeepLearning4J API.
+Maven Project Manager was used to implement DeepLearning4J Framework.

 **Instruction** <br/>